 False eyelashes were the fashion accessory of the 1960s (from about 1964 on) and fashionable girls wore them everyday.
-Some even wore two sets, one on top of the other.
+Some even wore two or three sets, one on top of the other.

 Lashes (both upper and lower) either came on a long strip that you cut to length, or else as ready-to-wear individual sets – and there was quite a choice of styles from more natural to thick and full.
 The continuous strip that bottom lashes came on could be annoying, so girls would cut them into smaller pieces.

 Lashes were made from human hair, synthetics and animal hair like sable, mink and seal.

 Colourwise, lashes mainly came in black and brown, but other colours were available.
 Likewise, some came decorated with rhinestones and glitter.